How to Plant, Grow, and Care for Oxalis Triangularis

 Growing Problems

 Temperature is usually one of the trickiest aspects to maintain when it comes to caring for purple shamrock.
-Your love plant prefers it to be between 60-80 degrees at all times.
+Your love plant prefers it to be between 60-80°F at all times.
 Many opt to grow them as house plants indoors where the climate is more regulated.

-Up to twice a year, your plant may go dormant.
+Your plant may go dormant up to twice a year.
 In its dormancy, its leaves will brown, and it will appear dead.
-This doesn’t mean the plant’s dead!
+This doesn’t mean it’s dead!
 It’s just conserving its energy for a later flush of growth.
-When dormant, stop watering until it begins to show signs of new growth.
+When dormant, stop watering until it shows signs of new growth.

 Pests